-I have specialized in working with eating disorders and disordered eating/body image issues for 20 years.
+I am a Certified Eating Disorder Specialist (CEDS) through IAEDP.
+I have specialized in working with eating disorders and disordered eating/body image issues for 25 years.
 My doctoral research was on the role self-compassion played in recovery and healing from an eating disorder.
 This research, along with the brain-based research knowledge we now have available to us in the field, has informed how I work with my clients.
 Throughout the years, I have developed a unique style of working with these “dis-orders,” that includes a combination of mindfulness-based cognitive therapy, embodiment techniques, and self-compassion practices.
 I look at eating disorders as a need re-balance the body, mind and self.
 Therefore, my work is not just about behavioral change but also includes developing and discovering a new relationship with one’s body and self.

 The Befriending Your Body (BFYB) Program is now available!